MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Security Considerations

-SVCB/HTTPS RRs are intended for distribution over untrusted channels, and clients are REQUIRED to verify that the alternative endpoint is authoritative for the service (similar to {{Section 2.1 of AltSvc}}).
+SVCB/HTTPS RRs permit distribution over untrusted channels, and clients are REQUIRED to verify that the alternative endpoint is authoritative for the service (similar to {{Section 2.1 of AltSvc}}).
 Therefore, DNSSEC signing and validation are OPTIONAL for publishing